-Let’s take a look at the some of the various common tree diseases in Michigan that we treat here at Safari Tree.
+Tree care, tree disease and tree fungus treatment are a few of Safari Tree’s specialties.
+Let’s take a look at the some of the various common tree diseases in Michigan that our tree service treats here at Safari Tree.

 Cankers are dead areas of bark that are located on the trunk, branches and/or twigs of a tree.
 Cankers are caused by numerous species of fungi that infect stressed or wounded trees, killing the living bark.
 Infected trees are characterized by discoloration, oozing sap, and sunken areas, cankers are some of the most difficult disease problems to manage.
 The best canker management is preventative.
 Keeping trees healthy and stress-free will reduce the risk of infection considerably.
 If a tree does have canker, the entire infected area should be removed, sterilizing the pruning tools between cuts.
 Pruning should not be done during wet or humid weather to minimize the spread of disease.
 Avoid wounding trees when doing yard work or mowing as this leaves the tree much more vulnerable to infection.